OpenHumidistat/firmware/README.md

 When the controller is in `manual`, the control variable (`CV`) is the selected variable.
 In `auto`, the setpoint (`SP`) is the selected variable.
 To toggle between `manual` and `auto` mode, press the :black_circle:`select` button.

+To start/stop the setpoint profile, press the :arrow_right:`right` button.
+The setpoint profile can be selected in the `Info` tab.

 To switch to the other tab, press the :arrow_left:`left` button.

+In the info tab, temperatures of the chamber and thermistors are printed.
+The :arrow_up_down:`up`/`down` buttons select the setpoint profiles.

 ![](docs/UI_graph_config.jpg)